-This article explains how Warden can be configured to scan your internal assets through your existing firewall in a secure way.
+This article explains how Delve can be configured to scan your internal assets through your existing firewall in a secure way.

 This Edge Service will be delivered in the form of a virtual machine disk image (not a full VM) for the platform specified by the customer (ESXi, HyperV, Qemu, Xen, etc.).

 Once the Edge Service has been started, it will require Internet access to establish a secure tunnel (encrypted and authenticated) with your Delve instance to discover and scan assets in the firewalled network segment.

 Requesting new Edge Services is done through the Edge Service Management menu (see Creating new Edge Services).

 Please note that the Edge Service needs to connect back to Delve through your firewall.
 If you enforce hard egress filtering, you will need to open an outbound port from the network segment where the Edge Service is instantiated.